How To Determine If A Compound Is Ionic Or Molecular

 Advanced Spectroscopic Techniques

 Advanced spectroscopic techniques such as X-ray diffraction, nuclear magnetic resonance (NMR) spectroscopy, and mass spectrometry have become increasingly sophisticated.
-These methods provide detailed information about the structure and bonding in ionic and molecular compounds.
+In practice, these methods provide detailed information about the structure and bonding in ionic and molecular compounds.
 X-ray diffraction is used to determine the crystal structure of ionic compounds, while NMR spectroscopy provides information about the connectivity and environment of atoms in molecular compounds.
 Mass spectrometry is used to determine the molecular weight and elemental composition of compounds.

 Computational Chemistry